rivi21/rivi21/README.md

 ### Hi there 👋
+I am Javier Rivas from Spain.
+For years I have been interested in programming and I have had various approaches, through training courses but in a non-professional way but rather as an amateur.
+Finally, six months ago, in September 2021, I decided to make software development my profession.
+So, I took a FullStack development bootcamp and now that I finished it, I feel much more confident that this dream can come true.
+Never stop dreaming

 <!--
 **rivi21/rivi21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.